 Strobe is external trigger output signal and is used for controlling external devices such as flashing light and so on.
-You can set the Strobe polarity, duration, output delay
+You can set the Strobe polarity, duration, output delay and pre-trigger through the client software.

 As shown in Figure 3-19, click Digital IO Control.
 Select Line Selector and choose output pin.
-Check Strobe Enabled and finish setting.
+Check Strobe Enabled and finish settings.